ferrx electromagnetic steel examination

 The Windows-based PC software handles measurement data and housekeeping data from the instruments.
 Features and algorithms are implemented for data pre- and post-processing for the different types of defects.
 Results can be presented in 2D or 3D graphical plots.
 Software functions also include programming and configuration of monitored tags and instrument setups.

-ABOUT Ferrx AND FEMM
+About Ferrx and FEMM

 Ferrx is an independent company located in Trondheim, Norway with the business idea to provide the FEMM technology for different onshore and offshore markets.